microsoft/vscode-docs/docs/python/tutorial-django.md

 ### Create a requirements.txt file for the environment

-When you share your app code with others through source control or some other means, it doesn't make sense to copy all the files in a virtual environment because recipients can always install packages themselves.
+When you share your app code through source control or some other means, it doesn't make sense to copy all the files in a virtual environment because recipients can always recreate that environment themselves.

-Accordingly, developers typically omit the virtual environment folder from source control, and instead describe the app's dependencies using a `requirements.txt` file.
+Accordingly, developers typically omit the virtual environment folder from source control and instead describe the app's dependencies using a `requirements.txt` file.

 Although you can create the file by hand, you can also use the `pip freeze` command to generate the file based on the exact libraries installed in the activated environment: